minecraft-beta/minecraft-beta.github.io/README.md

 - Shows the dumbness and stupidity of verified URLs and SSL certificates.
 - Educate on the use of two-factor authentication and other security measures.

-## Important Notes
-- **Authorization**: Always get explicit permission from the owner of the network or system before deploying this phishing site for testing purposes.
 - **Ethical Use**: Use this code only in environments where it is legal and ethical to do so.
 Do not use this for any malicious activities.

 ## Contributing